tomysmile/frappe_wiki/Migrating-to-Version-14.md

 These three fields are removed from non-child doctypes.
 These fields were never used on non-child doctypes.
 If your code directly accesses three fields you might need to check if the doctype is child type first.
 Alternatively, you can use `doc.get` to safely check and get value if it exists.

+### Change in the package build system

+Frappe and ERPNext are now built using a single `pyproject.toml` file specifying all the dependencies, development dependencies etc. This build system replaces old `setup.py` and `requirements.txt`

+Read more about this on the PR: https://github.com/frappe/frappe/pull/17174